Sarohia94/Project-2-History-Quiz/README.md

 ### Features

-Wesite consists of a home page, a quiz page, a scoreboard page and a 404 error page.
+Website consists of a home page, a quiz page, a scoreboard page and a 404 error page.
-The webiste is responsive on a range of device sizes and have:
+The website is responsive on a range of device sizes and has:
 * A favicon implemented in the browser tab

   ![Favicon feature](docs/features/feature1.png)